Storyboard Creator Help

 Sometimes you need to delete complete cells from your storyboard because you have too many or because you want to change the configuration.
 The process is similar to adding cells.

-Click on the “Add Cells” button below the Storyboard Creator.
+Click on the “Add / Delete Cells” button below the Storyboard Creator.

 Select the new arrangement of cells.
 The cells that will be removed turn red.